How common is stuttering?

 “We are also looking at the recovery rate,” says Dr Kefalianos.
 In a 2017 study, The History of Stuttering by 7 Years of Age: Follow-Up of a Prospective Community Cohort, Dr Kefalianos and her colleagues found that 65 per cent of children, who were confirmed to have a stutter at the age of four, recovered by the age of seven years old.

-By looking at the recovery rate researchers are hoping to find whether there are any indicators to suggest a child will be more likely to recover from stuttering.
+By looking at the recovery rate researchers are hoping to find whether there are any indicators to suggest a child will be more likely to recover.

 Busting the stuttering stereotype